13 Underrated U.S. National Parks You Really Should Visit This Year

 South Carolina

+Congaree National Park in South Carolina is best known for its large collection of old-growth, bottomland hardwood trees.
 Come here to hike among the trees or take a guided tour down Cedar Creek canoe trail.
-But be warned: The park sits on a floodplain fed by the Congaree and Wateree Rivers and it can be swampy (in other words, full of mosquitoes) in warmer months.
+But be warned: The park sits on a floodplain fed by the Congaree and Wateree Rivers, and it can be swampy (in other words, full of mosquitoes) in warmer months.
 Spring and fall are the best times to visit.

 How to visit

 Two hours from Charleston, and half an hour from Columbia, South Carolina, Congaree can easily be visited as a day or weekend trip from either city.
-If you’re staying the night, make a reservation at one of the park’s two drive-in campgrounds, Longleaf Campground and Bluff Campground.
+If you’re staying the night, make a reservation at one of the park’s two front-country campgrounds, Longleaf Campground and Bluff Campground.

 Learn about nature and the history of Fort Jefferson at Dry Tortugas National Park.